It all began with a milkshake.

 Indians cherish the timeless quality of Parsi restaurants.
 But this adherence to tradition—a type of authenticity celebrated by modern food culture—may lead to their extinction.
 In a rapidly modernizing Mumbai, these beloved eateries are disappearing, replaced by hip, Parsi-inspired ventures run by outsiders.

 Parsi cuisine reflects the migratory roots of its people, with blends of Iranian and Gujarati flavors.
-In a country full of vegetarians, Parsi food is hearty and meaty.
+In a country where vegetarianism is common, Parsi food is hearty and meaty.
 Local favorites include half-fry eggs, minced lamb in rich tomato sauce, and thick mutton stew with caramelized rice.
 Simple bun maska—bread and butter—with chai is another staple.

 B. Merwan & Co has been serving its bun maska in the same location, behind the bustling Grant Road train station, since Sarosh’s grandfather, Boman Merwan, opened it in 1914.
 Housed in the first floor of one of south Bombay’s many beautifully dilapidated old buildings, nothing much has changed about the cafe in the past century.
 (Mumbai is still often called by its former name, Bombay.)
 With a full breakfast of coffee, bread, and an omelet costing less than two dollars, even the prices barely seem to have changed.